Anderson-L-Luiz/CUM/README.md

 2. After your initial commit is successfully created, the `post-commit` hook automatically triggers.
 3. The hook script:
     * Extracts the diff of the commit you just made.
-    * Sends this diff to your configured vLLM API endpoint to get a summary.
+    * Sends this diff to your configured LLM API endpoint (e.g., hosted by SERAPHIM) to get a summary.
     * Formats the summary and appends it as a new section to the `CUM_report/commit_log.tex` file.
     * Adds the updated `commit_log.tex` to the staging area.
     * Amends the commit you just made (`git commit --amend --no-edit -C HEAD`), incorporating the updated LaTeX report directly into it.